antonfirsov/docs/2017/02-Feb/week4/docker.md

 You can get started using .NET Docker containers right now, on Windows, macOS or Linux.
 First, you need a Docker client.
 The best place to get that is [Docker.com](https://www.docker.com/products/docker).
 If you are on Windows, we recommend [Docker for Windows](https://docs.docker.com/docker-for-windows/install/).
 It supports both Windows and Linux containers.

-If you are new to Docker, I recommend that you check out the [Get Started with Docker](https://docs.docker.com/engine/getstarted/) section in the Docker documentation.
+If you are new to Docker, I recommend that you check out the [Get Started with Docker](https://docs.docker.com/get-started/) section in the Docker documentation.
 That's where I started.
 The instructions use Linux containers, but don't let that scare you off if you are not a Linux user.
 There you can find instructions for using the Docker client on your OS as well as guides that focus on general Docker concepts and mechanisms.

-I'm a big fan of the [Docker Whalesay](https://docs.docker.com/engine/getstarted/step_three/) image that is used in the Docker getting started instructions, so wanted something similar for .NET.
-We already had a [dotnet-bot](https://github.com/dotnet-bot) sample that does almost the same thing, so I only needed to package it up as a Docker image.
-I hope you like it!

 Once you have basic knowledge of Docker, then try the samples we created for using .NET with Docker.
 They should help you get started with .NET and Docker in your environment.
 We created two sets of samples since there are key differences between .NET Core and .NET Framework that require different Dockerfiles and other artifacts.